Books - Moving Panorama History

 International Panorama Council, Edited by Gabriel Koller, "The Panorama in the Old World and the New, Deutsche Nationalbibliothek, 2010.

 A collection of articles written by IPC members.
-Many are mentioned in this website including Russell Potter, Erkki Hutamo, Peter Morelli, Ralph Hyde, Sara Velas and Mimi Colligan.
+Many are mentioned in this website including Russell Potter, Erkki Hutamo, Peter Morelli, Ralph Hyde, Sara Velas, Mimi Colligan and Michael Dyer.

 Arctic Spectables: The Frozen North in Visual Culture